pawso/chat/README.md

     Implement utils, in order not to copy code to broadcast message Connect enum to string representation.
 Add message handler in enum (i.e. function which should be invoked in order to handle this message.
 Enum class?)
     Thread.sleep(HANDSHAKE_WAIT_SLEEP_INTERVAL_MS); - this is busy waiting
+    SpecialMessageHandler - rename to SpecialMessageConsumer

+    SpecialMessageHandler - change to UserSpecialRequestHandler.
+Events should be changed to requests.
+MessageHandler is implemented.
+    RoomHandler should be changed to RoomRequestHandler.
+Logic should be moved to MessageHandler.

 -> Rooms:
     (DONE) ADD_USER_TO_ROOM - change this to JOIN_ROOM.
 It should be possible for every user to join each room.
 This will complete public room